-Specifies the TCP/IP port on which Operations Manager listens for remote input.
+Specifies the TCP/IP port on which Operations Manager listens for remote input or sends to remote locations.
 Leading zeros are not required.
 The format can range from n to nnnnn.

-If you are using DEFTCPA to receive syslog data from Linux, you will typically specify port number 514, since this is often the default port that Linux routes syslog data.
+If you are using DEFTCPA to receive syslog data from Linux or send syslog data to Linux, you will typically specify port number 514, since this is often the default port that Linux routes syslog data.